drush211/Speedruns/Games/Chrono_Cross/Guides/Star_Fights/Star_22_Radius.md

 ## Strategy Concept

 Get Sprigg to turn into Lagoonate and then hit him as hard as possible.
+Radius has higher evade than normal, so your %s will 10% lower than normal.

 ## Scripted Fight